 Campbell home prices are not only among the most expensive in California, but Campbell real estate also consistently ranks among the most expensive in America.

-Campbell is a decidedly white-collar city, with fully 87.04% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Campbell is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Campbell who work in management occupations (13.13%), office and administrative support (12.98%), and sales jobs (10.18%).
+Campbell is a decidedly white-collar city, with fully 88.38% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Campbell is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Campbell who work in management occupations (14.92%), sales jobs (10.56%), and computer science and math (10.01%).

 Also of interest is that Campbell has more people living here who work in computers and math than 95% of the places in the US.

-Campbell is a very ethnically-diverse city.
+Campbell is an extremely ethnically-diverse city.
 The people who call Campbell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Campbell residents report their race to be White, followed by Asian.
 Campbell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.04% of the city’s residents.
-Important ancestries of people in Campbell include Irish, Italian, English, and European.
+People of Hispanic or Latino origin account for 19.06% of the city’s residents.
+Important ancestries of people in Campbell include German, Irish, English, Italian, and European.

 The most common language spoken in Campbell is English.
 Other important languages spoken here include Spanish and Chinese.